 Science for Music Performance

-My research goal is to elucidate mechanisms underlying acquisition and loss of highly-skilled motor behaviors (i.e. virtuosity) in musicians.
-Through extensive practice, musicians can perform exceptionally fast, dexterous, and accurate movements; however, sometimes they develop movement disorders, such as tendonitis, tremor, and focal dystonia.
+My research goal is to realize "Sustainable Development of Culture", through elucidating mechanisms underlying acquisition and loss of highly-skilled motor behaviors (i.e. virtuosity) in musicians.
+Through extensive practice, musicians can perform a variety of exceptionally fast, dexterous, and accurate movements; however, they suffer from (1) overcoming the ceiling effect of musical expertise and (2) development of movement disorders, such as tendonitis, tremor, and focal dystonia.

-I study both extremes of sensorimotor skills using a variety of research techniques, such as motion capture (data glove, high-speed cameras), electromyography (EMG), non-invasive brain stimulation (tDCS, TMS), and neuroimaging (fMRI, EEG), together with data-science techniques (computational model, multivariate analysis, machine learning) and robotics techniques (rigid-body linked model).
-My favorite research approach is "reverse engineering", which tries to elucidate neural and biomechanical principles governing skilled and disordered movements through probing sensorimotor behaviors by these measurement and analytical techniques.
+I study both extremes of sensorimotor skills using a variety of research techniques, such as behavioral experiments (data glove, motion capture, electromyography, psychophysics), non-invasive brain stimulation (tDCS, TMS) and neuroimaging (fMRI, EEG), together with data-science techniques (computational model, multivariate analysis, machine learning, AI-based recommendation) and robotics techniques (rigid-body linked model, exoskeleton).
+My favorite research approach is "reverse engineering", which tries to elucidate neural, computational, and biomechanical principles governing skilled and disordered movements through probing sensorimotor behaviors by these measurement and analytical techniques.

 2016 Leading Initiative for Excellent Young Researchers (LEADER), Japan Society for the Promotion of Science (JSPS), Japan